["learn"]

 Gin Rickey cocktail ingredients

-Arguably one of the most popular summer drinks, the Gin Rickey is a thirst-quenching sipper for all those days you only want an ice-cold drink to cool you off.
-It’s simple and light, featuring gin, lime juice and club soda, and can be made in big batches for garden parties.
+Arguably one of the most popular summer drinks, the Gin Rickey is a thirst-quenching sipper for those days when you want an ice-cold drink to cool you off.
+It’s simple and light, featuring gin, lime juice and soda water, and can be made in big batches for garden parties.

 9. Cosmopolitan